Chart Color Schemes

 Health performance in Katoomba - Leura is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Katoomba-Leura faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Approximately 51% of its total population (~6,846 people) has private health cover, compared to Greater Sydney's 54.4%.
+Private health cover stands at approximately 51% of the total population (~6846 people), compared to Greater Sydney's 54.4%.

 Mental health issues affect 11.2% of residents, while arthritis impacts 9.7%.
-About 62.0% report no medical ailments, slightly lower than Greater Sydney's 64.1%.
-The area has 29.5% of residents aged 65 and over (3,992 people), higher than Greater Sydney's 24.3%.
-Health outcomes among seniors are above average, outperforming the general population in health metrics.
+62.0% report no medical ailments, compared to 64.1% in Greater Sydney.
+As of 30 June 20XX, 29.5% of residents are aged 65 and over (3992 people), higher than Greater Sydney's 24.3%.
+Despite this, health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health